haproxy/haproxy/doc/lua-api/index.rst

   Called during the TCP payload analysis on the channel **chn**.

-Here is an full example:
+Here is a full example:

 .. code-block:: lua